 Our nutrition services include:

-Phase II cardiac rehabilitation is a 12- to 18-week program of supervised exercise and extensive educational classes to help patients who have had a recent heart attack, heart surgery, coronary artery stenting, angina, or other condition reduce the risk of future heart attacks and heart problems.
+Cardiac rehabilitation is a 12- to 18-week program of supervised exercise and extensive educational classes to help patients who have had a recent heart attack, heart surgery, coronary artery stenting, angina, or other condition reduce the risk of future heart attacks and heart problems.

-Research and investigation are cornerstones of this university-based program.
+Research and investigation are cornerstones of this program.
 You have access to several ongoing clinical trials of investigational drugs and new therapies.